Share Post

 Natalie Rekstad

-Founder & CEO of Black Fox Philanthropy
+Founder & CIO of Black Fox Global

 She is a sought after panelist, speaker, and resource for a variety of organizations and universities on the topic of philanthropy, the social sector, and fundraising.
 She has been featured in dozens of local and national media outlets including CBS, NBC, Sirius XM “Dollars & Change”, Huffington Post, Denver Woman Magazine (Cover Story), and is being profiled in the international project “200 Women” (who will change the way you see the world), and the book “America’s Leading Ladies” profiling fifty women leaders and features Melinda Gates, Oprah Winfrey, among others.
 She also convenes global change-makers on topics such as leveraging the UN Sustainable Development Goals (SDGs), and helps build fundraising capacity for NGOs through a series of trainings held around the world, including as a delegate and contributor to the ecosystems of the Skoll World Forum and Opportunity Collaboration.